JoeanAmier/TikTokDownloader/README_EN.md

 <li>When downloading files, the program first downloads them to a temporary folder and then moves them to the storage folder upon completion.
 The temporary folder will be emptied when the program ends.</li>
 <li>The <code>Batch Download Favorites Works Mode</code> currently only supports downloading Favorites works for the account corresponding to the currently logged-in Cookie and does not support multiple accounts.</li>
 <li>If you want the program to use a proxy to request data, you must set the <code>proxy</code> parameter in <code>settings.json</code>; otherwise, the program will not use a proxy.</li>
-<li>If your computer does not have a suitable program for editing JSON files, we recommend using the <a href="https://try8.cn/tool/format/json">JSON Online Tool</a> to edit the configuration file content.</li>
+<li>If your computer does not have a suitable program for editing JSON files, we recommend using the <a href="https://www.toolhelper.cn/JSON/JSONFormat">Online Tool</a> to edit the configuration file content, after modification, the software needs to be restarted to take effect.</li>
 <li>When the program prompts the user to input content or links, please be careful to avoid including newline characters, as this may cause unexpected issues.</li>
 <li>This project does not support downloading paid works.
 Please do not report any issues related to downloading paid works.</li>
 <li>On Windows systems, the program needs to be run as an administrator to read Cookies from Chromium, Chrome, and Edge browsers.</li>